Opiates

 There is a high risk of overdose with non-medically supervised use of opiates.
 Most recently, emergency room physicians discovered that new “slow release” versions of the drug have led abusers to crush the pills and inject or inhale the powder, creating a much higher risk of overdose.

-- In 2008, the specific drug categories with the largest number of recent initiates among persons aged 12 or older were marijuana use (2.2 million) and nonmedical use of pain relievers (2.2 million), followed by nonmedical use of tranquilizers (1.1 million), Ecstasy (0.9 million), inhalants (0.7 million), cocaine (0.7 million), and stimulants (0.6 million).
+- In 2012, the specific illicit drug category with the largest number of recent initiates among persons aged 12 or older was marijuana use (2.4 million), followed by nonmedical use of pain relievers (1.9 million), then nonmedical use of tranquilizers (1.4 million), followed by Ecstasy use (0.9 million), then use of stimulants, cocaine, and inhalants (0.6 million to 0.7 million)